 consHigher premiums than some competitors

-six-month waiting period for cruciate ligaments
+Six-month waiting period for cruciate ligaments

 AKC ranks first among insurers that cover dogs with pre-existing conditions in our analysis.
 It's the only company that provides coverage for curable and incurable pre-existing conditions after 365 days of continuous enrollment.

-It also offers flexible policies, with four annual limits ($2,500 to $10,000), eight deductibles ($100 to $1,000) and three reimbursement rates (70% to 90%), plus optional wellness plans and specialized add-ons like breeding coverage.
+It also offers flexible policies, with four annual limits ($2,500 to $10,000), eight deductibles ($100 to $1,000) and three reimbursement rates (70% to 90%).
+It also offers optional wellness plans and specialized add-ons like breeding coverage.

 Pumpkin